wso2/docs-open-banking/en/docs/develop/idempotency-handling-validator.md

 public IdempotencyValidationResult validateIdempotency(ConsentManageData consentManageData) throws IdempotencyValidationException
 ```

-This method will first check whether idempotency validation is enabled.
+This method will first check whether idempotency validation is [enabled]((#configuring-open-banking-idempotency-validation)).
 Then it will check the following,
 - Idempotency key exists in the database as a consent attribute
 - Payload of the already available request with the requested idempotency key and the current payload are equal
 - The request is received within the allowed time